Freshwater Phish is a recurring column on The Young Folks about the band Phish, their music and cultural impact.

 Live Phish Vol. 4: 6/14/00 at Drum Logos, Fukuoka, Japan

-Phish performed outside of North America only on occasion during their ’90s heydey.
+Phish performed outside of North America only occasionally during their ’90s heydey.
 They toured Europe every so often, including stints as an opening act for Santana and the Violent Femmes.
 This show is from one of their few excursions to Japan, shortly after the release of Farmhouse and a few months before they went on a two-year hiatus.

 The Fukuoka show is well loved by fans of the band for its psychedelic energy in the first set and the free-flowing, often ambient, jams in the second frame.
 This concert showcases the group as a psychedelic rock powerhouse as much as other shows highlight their strengths in performing funk, jazz fusion and progressive rock.

 The first set includes a range of fan favorites played fantastically, from the hard rock opener “Carini” to a near flawless version of “Gumbo”.
 Even “Heavy Things”, the band’s biggest pop hit, shines with a ’60s Grateful Dead influence it doesn’t have in many other performances.
 The version here is the definitive live version of that song apart from maybe Big Cypress in December 1999.